 What is Orthopedic Primary Care?

 Orthopedic Primary Care is a term coined by nurse practitioners A.J.
-Benham and Kathleen Geier to describe the treatment of patients whose musculoskeletal problems don’t need referral to an orthopedic surgeon.
+Benham and Kathleen A. Geier to describe the treatment of patients whose musculoskeletal problems don’t need referral to an orthopedic surgeon.
 Drs.
 Benham and Geier developed the Orthopedic Primary Care (OPC) curriculum based on their own experience and numerous studies revealing that most primary care clinicians lack adequate preparation to effectively treat common conditions such as neck and low back pain, osteoarthritis, osteoporosis, and repetitive stress injuries.

 How will completing the OPC program help me improve my patient care?